Oron people: Idua (Asang) group

 Idua (Asang) group is one of the distinct groups that made up Oron Nation.
-The Idua are a coastal settlement comprising the main four villages of Idua Esit Edik, Idua Asang, Idua Afaha Eduok and Idua Ukpata.
-Idua is the first established community in Oron Nation existing around the 2370 BC according to evidence from ancestral craven.
+The Idua are a coastal settlement comprising the main four villages of Idua Esit Edik, Idua Asang, Idua Afaha Eduok, and Idua Ukpata.
+Idua is the first established community in Oron Nation existing around 2370 BC, according to evidence from ancestral carvings.

 Oral and most popular historical tradition of the Idua people of Oron trace their migration to their present abode from the Andoni, which is also regarded as the main dispersal for some Oron Ukpabang groups.
-From tradition after their arrival from Usangale now in Cameroons, Idua people settled at Anyangala in present-day Andoni which was at that time occupied with several groups.
-In a subsequent dispute over land which broke out and erupted into open war between the Obodom and Okrika people, the Okrika are said to hired Nkwo warriors to fight on their behalf, repulsed on the 'eat your victim tactics' used by the Nkwo warriors, the Idua people under by the leadership of their ancestral father Mbaba left where they settled to settle among the group known as Idua Eket.
+From tradition, after their arrival from Usangale now in Cameroons, Idua people settled at Anyangala in present-day Andoni which was at that time occupied by several groups.
+In a subsequent dispute over land which broke out and erupted into open war between the Obodom and Okrika people, the Okrika are said to have hired Nkwo warriors to fight on their behalf: repulsed by the 'eat your victim tactics' used by the Nkwo warriors, the Idua people, under by the leadership of their ancestral father Mbaba, left where they settled to settle among the group known as Idua Eket.

 It is generally accepted that it was at Eket that the Idua evolved a separate identity of their own.
 According to Jefferys:

-"From Idua Eket sprang the Idua Oron".
+"From Idua Eket sprang the Idua Oron.
 At Idua Eket 'Ntekim' rise as an accepted leader.
 Tradition as it that at Eket the two migrants broke into two group one heading towards Calabar and the other towards Oron where they founded Esuk Akpa and among others.
-Since then, till now the Eket and the Idua chiefs always come together in meeting to raise issues that is affecting them".
+Since then, till now the Eket and the Idua chiefs always come together in meeting to raise issues that is affecting them."